Society of Facility Engineers

 Trillions of dollars will be allocated to finding and training people to fill jobs across the globe.
 The US alone is expected to appropriate trillions of dollars to assist companies in rebounding from COVID-19.
 The US Congress prior to COVID-19 was expected to appropriate at least $1.5 trillion spending for infrastructure construction, fueled with government spending including public private partnerships to address America’s skilled labor shortage.
 According to the Department of Labor, the US economy prior to COVID-19 had 7.6 million unfilled jobs, with 6.5 million people looking for work as of January 2019.

 There is no better time than the present to use hands-on skills and general knowledge to obtain a SOFES facility engineer technician certification.
 Take advantage of your knowledge and working hours in building operations and maintenance.
-Or, obtain this knowledge at the Vocational Institute of Michigan. now to use your hands.
-With a minimum of 500 working hours in building maintenance a person is eligible to apply for a Society of Facility Engineers Technician certification.

 |Founded by an Army veteran - US Corps of Engineers|